wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 ## Scaling

-<strong>Vertical Scaling</strong>: For scaling up, since you don't initially know what kind of VM should suffice, you can start with a basic or intermediate one (not a very powerful one).
+<strong>Vertical Scaling</strong>: For scaling up, since initially one doesn't know what kind of VM will suffice, start with a basic or intermediate one (not a very powerful one).
 General purpose Type VMs (50-210 ACUs) suffice in most cases. <a target="_blank" href="https://docs.microsoft.com/en-us/azure/app-service/manage-scale-up">Link</a>

 <strong>Horizontal scaling</strong>: It's good practice to also scale out your App service plan.
 You can autoscale and set up autoscaling rules or go the manual route. <a target="_blank" href="https://docs.microsoft.com/en-us/azure/azure-monitor/autoscale/autoscale-get-started">Link</a>